Make-School-Courses/CS-1.0-Introduction-To-Programming/Lessons/chat_bot.md

 # Chat Bot

 ## Description
-In this project we will write a Python program to create simple [chat bot](https://www.cleverbot.com/) using conditionals, lists, and loops.
+In this project, we will write a Python program to create simple [chat bot](https://www.cleverbot.com/) using conditionals, lists, and loops.
 Your chat bot will be focused on a specific topic so think about what kinds of questions you want your chat bot to answer!

 ## Learning Outcomes
 By completing this project, you should be able to…